erickrj003/DS_python_adventure/README.md

 ## Version

+Version 0.2.1:
+ - JS: Added random_event scaffolding and example use case in the World class.
+ - BL: Added a new dark cave location with a special encounter.
+Also added some additional enemy drops.

 Version 0.1.1:
  - Added basic Ability feature to Player characters based on their class.
 More abilities need to be added as players level up.
  - Minor bug fixes